wesharebytes/Kickass-Proxy-List/README.md

 Kickass proxies are sometimes mistaken for Kickass mirrors.
 Mirror 1337x is just a clone of the source site with a different domain name and servers.
 The Kickass proxy server, on the other hand, is a separate site that makes it easy to connect to the original Kickass, as well as often to other websites.
 In practice, it doesn’t matter if you connect to Kickass through a proxy server or use an Kickass mirror, as they both provide about the same degree of privacy.

-# Top Kickass Proxy and Mirror Sites from UnblockNinja:
+# Top Kickass Proxy and Mirror Sites:

 - https://kickasstorrents.unblockninja.com
 - https://kat.proxyninja.org